cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 Parameters:

 - `trial_id`: *str* - The UUID of the trial to join.
-- `endpoint`: *str* - URL of the Orchestrator to connect to join the trial.
+- `endpoint`: *Endpoint instance* - Details of the connection to the Orchestrator.
 - `impl_name`: *str* - The implementation name of the actor to join the trial.
 The implementation must have previously been registered with the `register_actor` method.
 - `actor_namer`: *str* - Name of the actor joining the trial.
 If `None`, the actor will join as any of the configured (free) actors of the actor class registered for `impl_name`.
 Otherwise, the name must match an actor with an actor_class compatible with `impl_name` as defined in `cogment.yaml` in the sections `trial_params:actors:actor_class` and `trial_params:actors:name`.